News Features & Press Releases

 If you want to be in the know about what’s going on at our organization, you’ve come to the right place.

 Be sure to check back regularly to get our latest news updates and read our quarterly newsletter.

-THE CHRONICLE, NC (March 26, 2020) - Before the COVID-19 crisis, any time you walked into an art gallery, hospital, community service agency, library, or other organization, you would see older adults working – for free – volunteering their time to support these community organizations.
+WINSTON-SALEM, NC (March 26, 2020) - Before the COVID-19 crisis, any time you walked into an art gallery, hospital, community service agency, library, or other organization, you would see older adults working – for free – volunteering their time to support these community organizations.
 According to the National Community Service, people age 50 and over make up nearly 35% of those who volunteer on a regular basis.

 Barbara Campbell is just one of those volunteers.
 Campbell and her husband Bob volunteered for over 20 years at Crisis Control Ministry.
 Now she volunteers at The Solus Christus (“in Christ alone”) Thrift Shop … or at least she did until last week.
 “This week the thrift shop closed temporarily because of the Coronavirus,” said Barbara.
 “I look forward to my Fridays at the shop.
 I will miss the comradery of working with other volunteers, but I especially will miss the people who come into the shop, many who are regulars.
 Not only do customers enjoy finding treasures, many just need someone to listen to their stories.
 Most of all, I will miss the opportunity to do something to make my community a better place.”